microsoft/vscode-wiki/Search-Issues.md

 ### `ENAMETOOLONG` error

 If you see this error appear and are missing search results, you may have so many patterns configured in `files.exclude` or `search.exclude` that we hit the OS limit for the length of a command line command.
-You can work around this by getting rid of excluded patterns, or moving those patterns into a file in the root of your workspace named `.ignore`, which ripgrep will also pick up.
+You can work around this by getting rid of excluded patterns, or moving those patterns into a file in the root of your workspace named `.ignore`, same syntax as `.gitignore`, which ripgrep will also pick up.

 ## Search including too many results